patternfly/patternfly-a11y/README.md

   -c, --config <file>          Path to config file
-  -p, --prefix <prefix>        Prefix for listed urls (like https://localhost:9000) -cr, --crawl                 Whether to crawl URLs for more URLs (default: false) -s, --skip                   Regex of pages to skip -a, --aggregate              Whether to aggregate tests by component (by splitting URL) in XML report (default: false) --no-screenshots             Whether to save screenshots of visited pages --no-pf-report               Whether to build out the full PatternFly a11y report into coverage/dist -ir, --ignore-rules <rules>  Axe: Comma-separated list of error ids to ignore (default: "color-contrast") -iI, --ignore-incomplete     Axe: Whether to ignore incomplete errors (default: false) -t, --tags <tags>            Axe: Comma-separated list of accessibility (WCAG) tags to run against (default: "wcag2a,wcag2aa")
+  -p, --prefix <prefix>        Prefix for listed urls (like https://localhost:9000) -cr, --crawl                 Whether to crawl URLs for more URLs (default: false) --no-code-on-fail            By default, exit code 1 is returned on test failures, and 2 if there are incomplete tests, this disables that
+  -s, --skip <regex>           Regex of pages to skip -a, --aggregate              Whether to aggregate tests by component (by splitting URL) in XML report (default: false) --no-screenshots             Whether to save screenshots of visited pages -ir, --ignore-rules <rules>  Axe: Comma-separated list of error ids to ignore (default: "color-contrast") -iI, --ignore-incomplete     Axe: Whether to ignore incomplete errors (default: false) -t, --tags <tags>            Axe: Comma-separated list of accessibility (WCAG) tags to run against (default: "wcag2a,wcag2aa")
-  -ctx, --context <context>    Axe: Context to run in, defaults to document, can be set to a different selector, i.e.
+  -ctx, --context <context>    Axe: Context to run in, defaults to document, can be set to a different selector, i.e. document.getElementById("content")
-                               document.getElementById("content") (default: "document")
+                               (default: "document")
-  -h, --help                   display help for command
+  --no-pf-report               Whether to build out the full PatternFly a11y report into coverage/dist -h, --help                   display help for command
 ```